neondatabase/website/content/docs/manage/azure.md

 ### Get started

 To begin using **Neon as an Azure Native ISV Service**, refer to our [Azure Marketplace](/docs/introduction/billing-azure-marketplace) instructions.
+After you setup the integration, familiarize yourself with Neon by stepping through Neon's [Get started](https://neon.tech/docs/introduction#get-started) docs.

 ## Create Neon projects in Azure regions (no integration)